houi51899/github1/openjtalk_centos/README.md

 ==============================================================================================
-# Speaking Chat Bot using TensorFlow on CentOS
+# Speaking Chat Bot using TensorFlow on CentOS (For those only need  install openjtalk, see part3 to install openjtalk and other SDK.)

 In this trial, I apply the Japanese speech synthesis engine(OpenJTalk) in a chat bot whose replies generated using framework TensorFlow.
 In this way, the bot could response to the complain by voice.